simonfl3tcher/roroacms/README.md

 > app > assets >stylesheets > theme

-You will then need to include a folder specific for the theme and include application.js which includes all the files within the directory.
+You will then need to include a folder specific for the theme and include application.js/application.css which includes all the files within the directory.
 Once you have done this you will need to reference it correctly in the header of the layout for the css and javascript files:-

 > <%= stylesheet_link_tag "theme/**roroa1**/application", :media => "all" %>

 > <%= javascript_include_tag 'theme/**roroa1**/application' %>

-From there you simply need to navigate into the public folder and start creating the files that you will need to be included with your theme.
+From there you simply need to navigate into the theme folder and start creating the files that you will need to be included with your theme.

 ## License